jdefez/autocompleter/README.md

 # Usage

-This component initialy based on [sveltejs/component-template](https://github.com/sveltejs/component-template)
+This component is based on [sveltejs/component-template](https://github.com/sveltejs/component-template)

 ## Consuming components